 The procedure will be explained to you before obtaining your written consent.
 It takes 20-30 minutes to insert the catheter.
-Once in place the Hickman® Catheter is flushed to make sure it is working properly.
+You may request sedation as well as local anaesthetic if you feel this will make the procedure easier for you.

 You will be asked to lie down on an x-ray table.
 The staff will wash their hands and dress in a sterile gown, hat, gloves and mask.
-The side of your chest where the Hickman® Catheter will be inserted and the neck area will be cleaned with an antiseptic solution then cover with sterile sheets.
+The side of your chest where the Hickman® Catheter will be inserted and the neck area will be cleaned with an antiseptic solution then you are covered with sterile sheets.